terumi-project/Terumi/README.md

 # use terumi
-./terumi new --name "some_cool_project"
+./terumi new --name "some_cool_project" cd "some_cool_project"
-./terumi compile --name "some_cool_project" --target bash ./terumi compile --name "some_cool_project" --target powershell
+./terumi compile "some_cool_project" --target bash ./terumi compile "some_cool_project" --target powershell

+# install a dependency
+./terumi install -p "terumi"
 ```

 ## Helping out
 Terumi is extremely young and immature, and not suitable for production in the slightest.
 Want to see this language come into fruition and actually be usable?

 - Make something with the language as is!
 If something's frustrating, not easy, unclear, or not implemented but necessary, leave an issue!
 The language can't be improved if nobody says anything about it
 - [Give me money](https://www.patreon.com/sirjosh3917).
 If you choose to do so, make sure that it's not too early in the project for the same reasons one would not want to donate to a kickstarter.
+With money, I can reliably host online services, such as a REPL or more.

 ## Vaguely Similar Projects